peyronth/chrono/README.md

 ## About

-This application permite to manage the registration and the ranking of an official Time Trial under excel.
+This application permit to manage the registration and the ranking of an official Time Trial under excel.

 ## Prerequisites